CBN is The Mellow Spawn of THC That Makes You Sleep Hard

 Sedative Effects of CBN

-CBN has actually been shown to be an incredibly powerful sedative.
+Evidence suggests that CBN can be an incredibly powerful sedative.
 Just 5 mg of a cannabinol edible or capsule relaxes the body as well as 10 mg of valium!
 This is great for people that suffer from insomnia and even anxiety.
 Try vaping strains that are high in CBN to treat your anxiety: Ace of Spades and Animal Cookies.
+Expect to hear more on the topic of CBN for sleep.

 Researchers have used animal models to understand the effects of CBN on hunger.
-They administered CBN to a group of rats and concluded that the rats that were fed CBN ate larger quantities more quickly and for longer time periods.
-Additionally, CBN is non-psychoactive – so if you struggle with appetite, you don’t need to go to cloud 9 every time you need a little boost.
+They administered CBN to a group of rats and concluded that the rats given CBN ate larger quantities more quickly and for longer time periods.
+Additionally, CBN is non-intoxicating – so if you struggle with appetite, you don’t need to go to cloud 9 every time you need a little boost.

 Other Benefits of CBN

 CBN has a range of other effects, from potentially slowing the progression of ALS, to working as an antibacterial agent.
 This is unsurprising, given what we know of cannabis already.
-As a topical, it has antibacterial benefit, and, as one preclinical study has suggested, it also effectively treats psoriasis and even burns.
+As a topical, it has antibacterial benefit, and, as one preclinical study — published in the Journal of the American Academy of Dermatology (2017) — suggests, it also effectively treats psoriasis and even burns.

-CBN has no psychoactive effects.
-In one study, a small sample size of men were given CBN without THC, and then provided with CBN combined with THC.
+CBN has no intoxicating effects.
+In one 1975 study, a small sample size of men took CBN without THC, and then another group took CBN combined with THC.
 Researchers found that when given the combination, CBN actually enhances the effects of THC.
 However, on its own, CBN offered no ‘high.’
-In another study, however, they found that, if while there were effects of CBN on THC outcomes, they were so slight as to barely be noticeable.
+In another 1975 study — published by the American Society of Clinical Pharmacology and Therapeutics — however, they found that, if while there were effects of CBN on THC outcomes, they were so slight as to barely be noticeable.
 Science is still up in the air, and research on this cannabinoid is definitely lacking.

 CBN is only found in small quantities in the cannabis plant.
 Because of this, some people in the industry have been moving toward extracting the cannabinoid to create concentrations.
 For instance, in Colorado Mary’s Medicinals serves up Cannabinol Capsules, as well as CBN transdermal patches.